csgillespie/efficientR/main.md

 ```

 <div class="rmdnote">
-<p>The example above relates to a wider programming: how much work should one function do?
+<p>The example above relates to a wider programming issue: how much work should one function do?
 The work could have been done with a single <code>aggregate()</code> call.
 However, the <a href="http://www.catb.org/esr/writings/taoup/html/ch01s06.html">Unix philosophy</a> states that programs should &quot;do one thing well&quot;, which is how <strong>dplyr</strong>'s functions were designed.
 Shorter functions are easier to understand and debug.
 But having too many functions can also make your call stack confusing.</p>
 </div>

 To reinforce the point, this operation is also performed below on the `wb_ineq` dataset: